When Should Kids Learn to Swim?

 Key Statistics Every Parent Should Know:

-- • Drowning is often silent—children rarely splash or call for help
+• Drowning is often silent—no splashing or calls for help

 Age-by-Age Swimming Recommendations